 PAN‑OS® is the software that runs all Palo Alto Networks® next-generation firewalls.
-By leveraging the three key technologies that are built into PAN‑OS natively—App‑ID, Content‑ID, and User‑ID—you can have complete visibility and control of the applications in use across all users in all locations all the time.
-And, because the application and threat signatures automatically reprogram your firewall with the latest intelligence, you can be assured that all traffic you allow is free of known and unknown threats.
+By leveraging the key technologies that are built into PAN‑OS natively—App‑ID, Content‑ID, Device-ID, and User‑ID—you can have complete visibility and control of the applications in use across all users and devices in all locations all the time.
+And, because inline ML and the application and threat signatures automatically reprogram your firewall with the latest intelligence, you can be assured that all traffic you allow is free of known and unknown threats.

 Use the PAN-OS documentation to help you get the most out of your next-generation firewalls.
 Whether you are just getting started and you need to learn how to integrate your firewall into the network, or you are setting up advanced features to prevent credential theft and thwart an attacker’s ability to use stolen credentials to move laterally through your network, you will find the help you need in the PAN-OS documentation.